oVirt/ovirt-site/source/feature/vm-icons.html.md

 *   New nullable column 'icon' of type 'character varing' in table 'vm_static'
 *   New nullable column 'icon_hash' of type 'character' in table 'vm_static'
 *   'vm_static' table stores VMs, Templates, Pools and Instance types.
 Content of two aforementioned columns is relevant only for VMs, Templates and Pools.

+#### Compatibility issues

+Proposed design requires following browser 'HTML5' features:

+*   dataURL, IE8 limits content size to 24kB, IE9 full support
+*   File API (File and FileReader objects), since IE10

+Current minimal supported version of IE:

+*   webadmin: 9
+*   userportal 8

+Hence the functionality can't be fully implemented for all supported browsers.
+Proposed solution:

+*   Limit the icon size to 24kB.
+It should be ok for jpg, gif and 'iconic' graphic in png.
+It can sometimes cause problem for 'photographic' png.
+This restriction allows to **display** VM Icons on all supported browsers.
+*   Implement **editing** of VM Icons only for IE10+ and other browser using differed binding `replace-with` tag.
+Editing functionality (side tab in dialogs) wouldn't be visible in IE8 and IE9.
+*   Flash base polyfill can be later used for IE8 and IE9.

 [VM Icon](Category:Feature) [VM Icon](Category:oVirt 3.6 Proposed Feature)